roadsidemultimedia/Docs/tutorials/adding-custom-menus.md

 ## Adding Icons ##

 If you'd like to display icons on your menu items, we recommend using [Font Awesome](http://docs.pagelines.com/tutorials/font-awesome).
-There are two simple methods, which will go through below.
+There are two simple methods, which we will go through below.

 ### Using icon class ###